 The DCC shall maintain each DCC Gateway Connection and make it available subject to and in accordance with the provisions of this Section H15.

-The DCC shall ensure that each DCC Gateway Connection is available at all times (subject to Planned Maintenance undertaken in accordance with Section H8.3).
+The DCC shall ensure that each DCC Gateway Connection is available in accordance with the requirements set out in Appendix G (DCC Gateway Connection Code of Connection).

 No Party may use a DCC Gateway Connection for any purposes other than accessing, and sending and receiving Data via, the DCC Interfaces (and subject to the provisions of this Code applicable to each DCC Interface).